Walter Devereux (died 1402): Marriage

 Agnes survived her husband and was the godmother of Humphrey, earl of Stafford on 15 August 1402.
-She married a second time to Sir John Parr of Kendall about 1403.
+She married a second time to Sir John Parr of Kendal about 1403.
 John Parr died about September 1407, and his heir was a son Thomas (aged 2).
 By their son, Thomas, John Parr and Agnes were ancestors of the sixth queen consort of King Henry VIII, Catherine Parr.

 Agnes Crophull married a 3rd time to John Merbury of Lyonshall (died 3 February 1438) in 1416.
 In 1424 the land concessions made by Walter Devereux's grandfather, William Devereux of Bodenham, to John Devereux, 1st Baron Devereux, ended.
 Agnes Crophull regained the rights to lands that included a quarter of the manor and the advowson of Bishoptown (Bishopstone); Whitchurch Maund manor; and the lands in Whitchurch Maund and Marsh Maund held from the Bishop of Hereford for knight service.
 By 1428 John Merbury is indicated as holding one share of Lyonshall previously held by Lord Fitzwalter.

 When Agnes Crophull died on 9 February 1436, her heir was Walter Devereux, grandson of her first husband through their son, Walter Devereux (died 1420).
 Lyonshall passed to this grandson from her, and also by right of his wife, Elizabeth Merbury, who was the daughter of Agnes Crophull's third husband, John Merbury, by a previous marriage.
 Agnes was buried at Weobley as described above.